What We Do

 What does FJI Do?

-At FJI, we are civil rights attorneys who work to achieve lasting change for poor and disenfranchised Floridians through strategic, creative, and client-centered litigation.
+At FJI, we are civil rights attorneys who work to achieve lasting change for disenfranchised and underinvested Floridians through strategic, creative, and client-centered litigation.

 Through a combination of class-action and individual cases, FJI aims to leverage our resources to end systems of oppression and improve living conditions so that change continues well beyond our victories in the courtroom.